UT Health Science Center to offer drive-thru COVID testing as omicron surges

-MEMPHIS, Tenn. — The University of Tennessee Health Science Center will open a drive-through COVID-19 testing site for the public on Wednesday, January 5, on the UTHSC campus.
+MEMPHIS, Tenn. — The University of Tennessee Health Science Center and its clinical practice partner, University Clinical Health opened a drive-thru COVID-19 testing site for the public on Wednesday on their campus.

+With the demand for Coronavirus testing increasing across the country, this site comes as a more relief for the Mid-South.

+“We saw a need in the community to increase our testing access.
+We know that a lot of our community sites are extremely overloaded in that capacity,” Community Outreach Director for UCH, Brandon Williams, said.

 The site is currently expected to be in operation through February to offer testing Monday through Friday from 9 a.m. to 4 p.m.

-Note: UPDATE: This COVID testing site at the UTHSC campus will have a delayed start on Thursday, January 6.